JacksonIsaac/udacity-behavioral-cloning/writeup_behavioral.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+In order to reduce overfitting i.e., always turning left, since the Track 1 consists of majorly left turns, I have used opencv's flip() to create right turn samples and along with that corresponding steering angle is multiplied by -1.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model uses an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I tried to create the training data for different scenarios, but due to the frame rate of the simulator in browser I was unable to create a good training data set.
+Hence, I used the Udacity provided data set for training the model, which works really well for Track 1 autonomous driving.

 ### Model Architecture and Training Strategy